 “Strong relationships are not a frilly accessory in a happy neighbourhood, a thriving school, an effective health service, a flourishing business, or a successful and cohesive society.
 They are the making of it all.
 Working towards a world of good relationships, wherever we are and whatever we do, is simple common sense.
 We want to make it common practice.“ David Robinson, Relationships Project

 I see a new field emerging that we might call Relational Design.
-It is natural to have a relational lens when working with communities, groups, networks, neighborhoods.
+It is natural to have a relational lens when working with communities, groups, networks.
 That’s the obvious use case.
 But now a new field is emerging that applies the same principle to, well, anything.
 What if you used a relational approach to how you design cities, how you create housing projects, how you run a non-profit, how you strengthen a neighborhood, or how you design healthcare in a more holistic way?